A Vision-Language Pre-training Model-Guided Approach for Mitigating Backdoor Attacks in Federated Learning: Methodology

 \subsubsection{Frequency Sensitivity-guided Image Augmentation}

-To enhance the robustness of backdoor purification to triggers, we add perturbations to image samples of the server dataset to simulate images with triggers while preserving label information.
-Specifically, we first add visible triggers to a clean image $x$ to obtain $\bar{x}$.
-Then, we apply the Discrete Cosine Transform (DCT) to both $x$ and $\bar{x}$ and divide the spectra into multiple frequency bands.
-We then identify the frequency intervals most sensitive to triggers by comparing the similarities between images $x$ and $\bar{x}$ in different frequency domains.
-We assume that frequency intervals with the lowest similarity have the highest sensitivity to triggers.
-The DCT spectrogram shows low-frequency coefficients clustered in the upper-left and high-frequency components in the lower-right, symmetric about the main diagonal.
+To enhance the robustness of backdoor purification against triggers, we add perturbations to image samples of the server dataset to simulate images with triggers while preserving label information.
+Specifically, we first add visible triggers to a clean image $x$ to obtain $\bar{x}$, then apply the Discrete Cosine Transform (DCT) to both $x$ and $\bar{x}$ and divide their spectra into multiple frequency bands.
+By comparing the similarities between the images $x$ and $\bar{x}$ in different domains, we identify the frequency intervals that are the most sensitive to triggers.
+We assume that frequency intervals with the lowest similarity exhibit the highest sensitivity to triggers.
+The DCT spectrogram displays low-frequency coefficients clustered in the upper-left and high-frequency components in the lower-right, exhibiting symmetric about the main diagonal.
 We segment the spectrogram into discrete frequency bands ordered from low to high, aligned orthogonally to the diagonal.
 Specifically, the matrix is unevenly divided into $K$ segments along the diagonal, with the distance from the $k$-th division point to the top-left corner set to $1/2^{(K-k)}$ of the diagonal length.
-We then extend these $K$ frequency bands into $K$ independent spectrograms, represented as $\left(F_1(u, v), \ldots, F_K(u, v)\right)$.
-We assess the distance between the spectrogram coefficients in each frequency segment using Mean Squared Error (MSE).
-Frequency regions with higher MSE values exhibit lower similarity, indicating higher sensitivity to pixel-block triggers.
-The frequency band with the highest MSE is denoted as $F_{high}(u,v)$, where we inject Gaussian noise perturbations into the original image.
-The image is then reconstructed into the spatial domain via IDCT, yielding an enhanced server dataset image with noise added only in the sensitive $F_{high}$ region.
-Perturbing only the most sensitive frequency bands better simulates backdoor triggers while minimizing impact on model utility.
+Then, $K$ frequency bands are extended into $K$ independent spectrograms, represented as $\left(F_1(u, v), \ldots, F_K(u, v)\right)$.
+We evaluate the distance between the spectrogram coefficients in each frequency segment using Mean Squared Error (MSE).
+Frequency regions with higher MSE values demonstrate lower similarity, indicating higher sensitivity to pixel-block triggers.
+The frequency band with the highest MSE is denoted as $F_{high}(u,v)$, where Gaussian noise perturbations are injected into the original image.
+The image is then reconstructed into the spatial domain via IDCT, resulting in an enhanced server dataset image with noise added only in the sensitive $F_{high}$ region.
+Perturbing only the most sensitive frequency bands better simulates backdoor triggers while preserving model utility.